Cohomology in singular blocks for a quantum group at a root of unity: Representations for quantum groups at a root of unity

 Let $U_\zeta$ be a Lusztig quantum group over $\C$ at a primitive $l$-th root of unity \cite[II.H]{J}.
 Let $\mathcal C^\zeta=U_\zeta$-mod be the category of type $1$ integrable finite dimensional $U_\zeta$-modules.
 A general theory for the quantum case is developed in \cite{APW}.
 Though \cite{APW} has restrictions on $l$, it will not be necessary using some later results \cite{AndLink}.
 So the order $l$ of $\zeta$ can be any positive integer.

-We mostly follow the notation of \cite{J}.
+We mostly follow the notation of \cite{J} (see the beginnings of \cite[II.1, II.6]{J}).
 Let $R$ be the root system for $U_\zeta$, $R^+$ be a fixed choice of positive roots, $X$ be the set of (integral) weights, $X^+$ the set of dominant weights, $C$ the bottom dominant $l$-alcove, and $C^-$ the top antidominant $l$-alcove.
 Then $U_\zeta$-mod is a highest weight category with the poset $X^+=(X^+,\uparrow)$.
 We denote its standard modules by $\Delta(\lambda)$, costandard modules by $\nabla(\lambda)$, irreducible modules by $L(\lambda)$, and indecomposable tilting modules by $X(\lambda)$ when their highest weight is $\lambda\in X^+$.
 The projective cover (which is also the injective envelope) of $L(\lambda)$ is denoted by $P(\lambda)$.

 Letting $W$ be the finite Weyl group of $R$, the affine Weyl group $W_l$ is defined as $l\Z R\rtimes W$ and acts on the set $X$ of weights.
 Let $\rho$ be the sum of all fundamental weights.
 Equivalently, $\rho$ is the half sum of all positive roots.
 The action we use is the dot action, that is, $w.\lambda=w(\lambda+\rho)-\rho$ for $w\in W_l, \lambda\in X$.
 The $W_l$ orbits partition the weights, hence also partition $X^+$.
-This, by the linkage principle, gives a decomposition of the representation category into orbits.
+This, by the linkage principle, gives a decomposition of the representation category into orbits (we do not call them blocks, because some of the components obtained here are not indecomposable).
 See \cite[II.6]{J} for a much more detailed discussion.